We still get asked: what is raw milk?

 What does raw milk sales mean for farmers?

-Farmers producing certified raw milk can get far greater prices per litre than they would from processors.
+Dairy farmers producing certified raw milk can get far greater prices per litre than they would from processors.
 Raw milk sales direct to the consumer is a profitable, niche market for the family farm.
 Both farmer and consumer become better informed as direct sales invite trust in quality and allows for the farmer to get feedback and social interaction around the product.
+Consumers care about the wellbeing of the farmer, the animals and the quality of their raw dairy.

 What does raw milk access mean for consumers?

-Many consumers prefer locally sourced food because they trust the direct link with the producer.
+Many consumers prefer locally sourced food.
 Raw milk consumers are typically well informed about nutrition and they want to make informed choices to buy raw milk.
 They are often willing to go to great lengths for access.
+Consumers often want to influence the farmer on how the food is produced.
+They are willing to pay for alternative food production systems, like 100% pasture-raised, cow with calf dairying, milk from glass bottles, regenerative practices that heal the soil and restores nutrients and quality etc.

 What is pasteurised milk?